 The human factor

-Word of mouth marketing is extremely powerful, and video testimonials are an offshoot of that technique.
-A real person talking about a product, and their first hand experience builds and emotional connect.
+Word-of-mouth marketing is extremely powerful, and video testimonials are an offshoot of that technique.
+A real person talking about a product, and their first-hand experience builds an emotional connect.
 Looking at the human face, we tend to establish an emotional bond.
-This is why most users trust video testimonials 100%, and are willing to make a purchase based on it.
+This is why most users trust video testimonials 100% and are willing to make a purchase based on it.

 Video testimonials rank highly in terms of value.
-They instantly add a few quality points to your brand, and product.
-For an average customer, Video testimonials are extremely helpful because they use testimonials as brand research tool.
+They instantly add a few quality points to your brand and product.
+For an average customer, Video testimonials are extremely helpful because they use testimonials as a brand research tool.
 And good testimonials function as a medium between you and the customer.
-Unsurprisingly, 85% customers trust online reviews as much as a personal recommendation.
+Unsurprisingly, 85% of customers trust online reviews as much as a personal recommendation.